SARAD-GmbH/RegServer/doc/source/actor_messages.rst

 Request the termination of the actor.
 Sent from the device actor when a the reservation of a device gets cancelled by the FREE command from the REST API.

-Sent from
+Sent from:
     DeviceBaseActor

-Expected RETURN
+Expected RETURN:
+    ERROR_CODE:
-    ERROR_CODE expected to be "OK"
+        expected to be "OK"

 CONNECT
 -------

 Request to accept incomming messages at the listening server socket.

-Sent from
+Sent from:
     DeviceBaseActor or from self

-Expected RETURN
+Expected RETURN:
     No

 RECEIVE